The password manager from Avira antivirus security is an easy-to-use software that can do essential password management but is far from perfect.

 In this Avira Password Manager Review, we’ll take a look.

 Avira Password Manager Pros

 #1.
-Since Avira is entirely web-based, getting started with this tool is way more comfortable compared to other programs.
+Since Avira is entirely web-based through a browser, getting started with this tool is way more comfortable compared to other programs.

 You don’t need to install any desktop app or anything like that.
 Just sign up to Avira Password, create your master password, add the browser extensions, and you’re good to go.

 The software takes you straight to the interface, which looks pretty clean and minimalistic.
 It has a simple navigation bar on the left and a huge white space in the middle.